 The bigger the diamond, the better!
 Anyone who loves big diamonds would say that a moderate to large stone size may be even better.
-If you like big, but not too big, a 3.5-carat diamond ring will be perfect.
+If you like big, but not too big, a 3.5-carat diamond ring will be perfect (plus, it will cost much less than a 4 carat diamond ring).
 Carat weight measures the physical weight category of diamonds.
 Depending on your taste and the price tag, there are various diamond carat weights for a ring you can choose from.

 A 3.5-carat diamond ring is an excellent choice for you.
 This carat diamond is the right size for anyone who wants to see a lot of brilliance and sparkle in their diamond.
 It’s is also an elegant and gorgeous pick for any lover of a diamond, especially if you go for a 3.5 carat diamond with top quality.

 What Is the Cost of a 3.5 Carat Diamond Ring?